rockroman/CI_PP5_Blade/README.md

 - This e-commerce project is structured using Django framework and it is organized in app structure with apps clearly defining its purpose and apps are as follows:
-    - Home - App contains landing page about webshop with a call to action redirecting user to an all product pages, simple and intuitive top and bottom navigation , footer with social media links and newsletter section
+    - Home - App contains landing page about web-shop with a call to action redirecting user to an all product pages, simple and intuitive top and bottom navigation , footer with social media links and newsletter section